vaibhavchellani/zkrollup-tutorial/site/codelabs/how-to-write-a-codelab.md

 ```

 Now that we have a complete circuit its time to create inputs and verify the proof!
+Feel free to check if you have done everything correctly from the sample circuit.

 **Compile it** <br>